-There is no requirement for you to advise ACD of the outcome of using our service.
+You are not required to advise ACD of the outcome of using our service.
 You may access our services multiple times or you may attend a one-off workshop or call the Support Line once.
 If you are unable to resolve an issue relating to your child with disability, you are encouraged to reconnect with our services to discuss further options.